esyywar/OpenGrow-IoT-Plant-Monitor/stm32_rtos/stm32_plant_monitor/README.md

 1. Reading data values from sensors
 1. Watering the plant according to a PID controller formula

+**Note:** For the OLED screen display, I have modified existing drivers for SSD1306 based displays to be RTOS safe.
+The drivers run without blocking so complications associated with write operations being interrupted by context switching are avoided.
+The SSD1306 drivers are separately available [here](https://github.com/esyywar/ssd1306_drivers).

 ## STM32CubeIDE

 The project is this repo is built with the STM32CubeIDE development platform.
 This SDK is ST's adaptation of the popular open-source Eclipse IDE.